chaoss/community/GSoC-Ideas.md

   * _Difficulty:_ medium
   * _Requirements:_ Python programming.
 Interest in software analytics.
 Willingness to understand GrimoireLab internals.
   * _Recommended:_ Experience with ElasticSearch and Kibana would be convenient, but can be learned during the project.
-  * _Mentors:_ Jesus M. Gonzalez-Barahona, Valerio Cosentino
+  * _Mentors:_ Jesus M. Gonzalez-Barahona, Valerio Cosentino, and Pranjal Aswani

 ## Idea 4: Build CHAOSS Risk and Growth Maturity and Decline Metrics in Augur